kb100/youtubed/README.md

 # INSTALLATION

 These scripts were written to be used with [i3](http://www.i3wm.org) and [i3blocks](https://github.com/vivien/i3blocks), so we assume you have a working installation of each.
-It is possible to use youtubed
+It is possible to use youtubed with other status line displayers besides i3blocks, but we will not go into detail about how to do so.
+With that in mind, let's get started.

 Install the dependencies: